sjappig/mldn-capstone/report/capstone_report.md

  * Zero-hypothesis: Model that predicts always the same (first) label.

  * Logistic regression: Linear model that "compresses" its output using logistic function to range [0, 1].
-   For multilabel classification, multiple models are trained, each giving probability of one class.
+   For multi-label classification, multiple models are trained, each giving probability of one class.

 These models will use the same features as the final model.